Bed Bath & Beyond to close nearly 40 stores in coming weeks - NewsBreak

 The New Jersey-based home goods retailer previously announced plans to close roughly 200 stores over two years, starting in 2020.
 According to a recent presentation on Bed Bath & Beyond’s third-quarter results, about 170 stores have already been closed.

 Shares soared for Bed Bath & Beyond on Thursday, jumping more than 10% at the opening bell.
 The retailer lost $276.4 million, or $2.78 per share, for the three months ending Nov.
-27. The per-share losses adjusted for restructuring costs and other items was 25 cents, much worse than the break-even quarter industry analysts had projected, according to Zacks Investment Research.Walmart cuts paid leave for COVID in half after new CDC guidelines
+27. The per-share losses adjusted for restructuring costs and other items was 25 cents, much worse than the break-even quarter industry analysts had projected, according to Zacks Investment Research.Trump’s social media app expected to launch in February

 For the current quarter ending in February, Bed Bath & Beyond said it now expects revenue in the range of $2.1 billion.